Frequently Asked Questions

 Coaching is appropriate when there is not a behavioral health condition but a person is still experiencing challenges in their life that have not responded to the client's current skill level.
 Coaching can help client's gain insight and competency in new skills and approaches that result in greater life satisfaction.
 Again, they key distinction is that there is not an underlying mental health condition.

 Therapists must have a minimum education level of a Masters degree and psychologists must have a Doctorate.
 Both Masters degree clinicians and PhD therapists must have a minimum of 3000 hours of supervised hands-on experience (most have more) and hold a professional license valid in the state in which they practice.
-Therapists' practice and training are regulated by a state governing board.
-Accredited degree programs must ensure that clinicians are trained in specific clinical and therapeutic areas, such as systems theory, group dynamics, learning theory, cognitive and behavioral theory, couples dynamics, psychopathology, diagnosis, statistics, personality theory, therapeutic skills and presence, cross-cultural counseling, crisis and suicide assessment, and human development.
+Therapists' clinical practice and training are regulated by a state governing board.
+Accredited degree programs must ensure that clinicians are trained in specific clinical and therapeutic areas, such as systems theory, group dynamics, learning theory, cognitive and behavioral theory, couples dynamics, psychopathology, diagnosis, statistics, personality theory, therapeutic skills and presence, cross-cultural counseling, crisis, domestic violence, suicide assessment, and human development.

 Coaching is an unregulated profession.
-There is no training or licensing requirement, however, many coaches seek out training in coaching skills.
+There is no training or licensing requirement; however, many coaches seek out training in coaching skills.
 The International Coach Federation (ICF) has established guidelines for coaches and coaching training programs, such that coaches can perform in 11 recommended competencies: 1) meeting ethical guidelines and professional standards, 2) establishing a coaching agreement, 3) establishing trust and empathy, 4) coaching presence, 5) active listening, 6) powerful questioning, 7) direct communication, 8) creating awareness, 9) designing actions, 10) planning and goal setting, and 11) managing progress and accountability.

-Although I hold both a doctorate in psychology and have training and experience in coaching, as an coaching client, clear boundaries will be established to ensure your coaching program stays within the domain of professional, leadership, relationship, or life coaching.
+Although I hold both a doctorate in psychology and have training and experience in coaching, as a coaching client, clear boundaries will be established to ensure your coaching program stays within the domain of professional, leadership, relationship, or life coaching.

 How long is a coaching program?